Campbell’s Soup Cans II Complete Portfolio by Andy Warhol

 Edition: Portfolio of 10.
 Edition of 250 signed in ball-point pen and numbered with a rubber stamp on verso.
 There are 26 AP signed and lettered A-Z in ball-point pen on verso.

-The Campbell’s Soup Cans II screen prints show a variation of 10 different Campbell’s soup flavors.
-Each can rests in the center of it’s frame, where it aligns exactly with the other sets of images.
+The Campbell’s Soup Cans II screenprints show a variation of 10 different Campbell’s soup flavors.
+Each can rest in the center of its frame, where it aligns exactly with the other sets of images.
 This symmetry and regularity gave the entire portfolio a uniform, mass-produced aesthetic that Warhol aimed for.
-The cans appear graphic and animated like the labels on the actual soup cans, and share the bold shades of red, yellow, and white with black print lettering that resembles the true Campbell’s style.
-Warhol decided to include hyper-realistic detailing of shadows and refracting light on the tin lids, making each can slightly unique to its counterpart.
-The works likenesses to one another are further broken with different flavors, slogan design and colors.
+As a result, the cans appear graphic and animated like the labels on the actual soup cans.

 Ultimately, the Campbell’s Soup Cans II prints and Warhol’s previous soup cans helped to redefine art.
-As an objective statement collection meant to turn heads and force viewers to think about how and what they consume, both food and art related, it defines an era where the conventional and the mundane could become extraordinarily powerful tools (via Pop Art).
+By transforming a supermarket staple into a subject for reflection, he forced viewers to reconsider both consumption and creativity.
+As a result, Warhol’s soup cans defined an era where the conventional and the mundane could become extraordinarily powerful tools (via Pop Art).

 Campbell’s Soup Cans II Complete Portfolio as Part of Andy Warhol’s Larger Body of Work